nextphp-projects/nextphp/README.md

 ```

-## Testing
+## Generate the index.php file

-To test the NextPHP Data package, you can create an `index.php` file and use the service layer to perform various CRUD operations.
+To start the NextPHP package, you can create an `index.php` file and use the service layer to perform various CRUD operations.
 Here is an example of how you can do this:

 ### Example index or example.php